MxGutierrez/hot-potato/README.md

 # Hot potato

-The classic game of Hot Potato but the hot potato is now an Ethereum non-fungible token (NFT)
+The classic game of Hot Potato but this time the hot potato is an Ethereum non-fungible token (NFT).